Mets rotation takes hit as Marcus Stroman place...

 - News Article

-Mets rotation takes hit as Marcus Stroman placed on IL with torn calf muscle - CBSSports.com
+Mets rotation takes hit as Marcus Stroman placed on injured list with torn calf muscle - CBSSports.com

 The aspiring NL East contenders got some bad news just prior to Opening Day